Mechanics of Arc Flash

 Fill out the form to watch this Supervisor Safety Tip video.

 Hi.
-I'm Jill, Chief Safety Officer with Vivid Learning Systems.
+I'm Jill, Chief Safety Officer with HSI.
 I'm a former OSHA inspector, and I'm here to help you identify and correct workplace safety hazards.
 For this series, we're at Southern Minnesota Beet Sugar Cooperative in the heart of the upper Midwest to show you, no matter where you work, safety training is for everyone.

 Many of us have heard the term arc flash, yet how many of us understand the mechanics of what really causes an arc flash, and how can we avoid the probability of it happening?
 To unwind the mystery of arc flash, I'm joined today by Phil, Vice President of Operations for EPSCO.
 EPSCO is a electrical engineering company that specializes in safety.